-The first day of the new term in September and a grandmother arrived to the sessional setting with her granddaughter.
+The first day of the new term in September and a grandmother arrived to the sessional setting with her granddaughter Ann.
 As the child came through the door the grandmother advised staff that Ann has brittle bone disease like her Mother, but that there should be no problem and staff should treat her the same as everyone else.
 The setting had spoken with Ann’s Mother when she was enrolled and there was no indication of any particular need or aspect of the child’s well-being that required extra consideration.
 The setting tried to contact Ann’s Mother immediately for some guidance and information but without reply.
 The staff were worried, what should they do, what was Ann’s level of tolerance, what was ok at home might not be ok in the setting with 21 other children?

 Early Childhood operators also recognise the difficulties for parents, indicating that 63% of parents who come to their services are in denial about their child’s need.
 This places extra demands on services and educators, requiring skills, patience, sensitivity and time outside of the normal day.